Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 #### **Wisdom**
 You gain +1 to your charisma up to a maximum of 21.

-**Eyes of the Void**: You gain 60ft darkvision and see through both magical and nonmagical darkness.
+**Eyes of the Void**: You gain +2 to perception checks.
+Additionally you gain 60ft darkvision and see through both magical and nonmagical darkness.

 ---

-#### **Intellicence**
+#### **Intelligence**
 You gain +1 to your charisma up to a maximum of 21.

-**Sight of the Watcher**: You can cast the arcane eye once a day without expending a spell slot.
+**Sight of the Watcher**: You get +1 to all ability checks.
+Additionally you can cast the arcane eye once a day without expending a spell slot.

 ---

 #### **Charisma**

-**Void Attuned**: Whenever you deal damage with a spell you can change the damage type to acid or necortic damage.
+**Void Attuned**: Whenever you deal damage with a spell you can change the damage type to acid, force or necortic damage.

+---

+### Adaptive Transformation
+- **14th-level Voidtouched feature**

+Whenever you gain an ability score of 18 in any class you gain benefits depending on that ability.

+---

+#### **Strength**
+You gain +1 to your charisma up to a maximum of 21.

+**Voidling Limbs**: Black and Purple tendrils grow from your back, granting you 10ft reach, climbing speed equal to your walking speed and +5 to athletic checks.

+---

+#### **Dexterity**
+You gain +1 to your charisma up to a maximum of 21.

+**Flying Symbiosis**: You gain flying speed equal to your walking speed.

+---

+#### **Constitution**
+You gain +1 to your charisma up to a maximum of 21.

+**Exploding Entrance**: Whenever you _Riftwalk_ your rift implodes whenere you end your teleport.
+All creatures within 5 feet of your landing spot suffers force damage equal to your proficiency bonus.

+---

+#### **Wisdom**
+You gain +1 to your charisma up to a maximum of 21.

+**Riftwalker Upgrade**: You gain +2 to perception checks.
+Additionally you gain 60ft darkvision and see through both magical and nonmagical darkness.

+---

+#### **Intelligence**
+You gain +1 to your charisma up to a maximum of 21.

+**Null Magic Sphere**: Whenever you _Riftwalk_ you can hurl out a null magic orb towards a target within 120ft of you.
+The target must succeed a dexterity saving throw against you spell save dc, or looses concentration on any spell or effect they are concentration on.

+---

+#### **Charisma**

+**Voids Embrace**: Once a turn when you deal acid, force or necrotic damage you can attempt to charm or frighten a target.
+The target must succeed a wisdom saving throw or becomes charmed or frightened.